m-shanti/mywebapp-hello-world-custom-policy/custom policies/mfa authenticator totp/readme.md

 [Enable multifactor authentication in Azure Active Directory B2C][5] - pack of custom policies from MS. This is MFA out of the box B2C.
 Full magical integrated with B2C user objects.

 [DisplayControls][6] - among the others VerificationControl that validates one time codes.
-May be used separately without "box MFA"
+May be used separately without "box MFA".
+It's convenient because it generates TOTP based itself and validates time frame too.
+The only developer delivers is a service to send TOTP to the user.

 [1]: https://github.com/azure-ad-b2c/samples/tree/master/policies/totp
 [2]: https://learn.microsoft.com/en-us/azure/active-directory-b2c/display-control-time-based-one-time-password